DanielYang59/cnn4dos/README.md

 ## Contact and Data Access

-If you have any questions regarding this project, feel free to open a discussion, raise an issue, or contact me directly at [yanghaoyu97@outlook.com](yanghaoyu97@outlook.com).
+If you have any questions regarding this project, feel free to open a discussion or raise an issue.

 I have provided as much resource data (VASP structures, eDOSs) as possible in this repo.
 However if you need access to the original dataset including VASP input/output files, please reach out to my supervisor [Prof. Ting Liao](https://www.qut.edu.au/about/our-people/academic-profiles/t3.liao) at QUT, as the original data is too large (in Terabytes) and has been stored/archived in the QUT Remote Data Storage System (RDSS) as per [QUT policy](https://airs.library.qut.edu.au/modules/8/3/), to which I no longer have access after graduation.